Menopause averted a midlife energetic crisis with help from older children and parents: A simulation study

 Slow 0.15 20 40

-Age gaps in marriage
+2.8 Age gaps in marriage

-Parameter space and simulated life course
+2.9 Parameter space and simulated lifecourse

-5. pregnancies (coded as 0, 1) occurred every IBI years, starting at one year prior to AFB.
+4. pregnancies (coded as 0, 1) occurred every IBI years, starting at one year prior to AFB.

-8. wife, husband, and child TEE’s at each age (as described earlier) were multiplied by their survival at each age.
+7. wife, husband, and child TEE’s at each age (as described earlier) were multiplied by their survival at each age.

-9. wife, husband, and child productivities at each age were computed using Equation 1 and multiplied by their respective survival at each age.
+8. wife, husband, and child productivities at each age were computed using Equation 1 and multiplied by their respective survival at each age.

-12. family energy balance was family production - family consumption.
 Neither family member survival, nor pregnancies, births, IBI’s, or any other factor were contingent on energy balance.
+Simulations were deterministic, i.e., there were no stochastic parameters.
 See code for details.

 Table 2: Parameter values for simulation runs.
-Each run was a unique combination of these values for each age of women from age at first birth (AFB) to the maximum age (80 years), with the constraint that \(1.6 \le \mathrm{TEE}_{\mathrm{prop,f}} + \mathrm{TEE}_{\mathrm{prop}, m} \le 3.4\).
+Each run was a unique combination of these values for each age of women from age at first birth (AFB) to the maximum age (80 years), with the constraint that 2.2 ≤ TEEprop,f + TEEprop,m ≤ 3.4.
+Skill is the product of a sigmoidal function that predominates at young ages with an exponential function that declines rapidly as age approaches the maximum age.

 Parameter Description Values